zevenet/nftlb/README.md

-	"ether-addr": "<mac address>",			*Physical address of the backend (only required for DSR)* "ip-addr": "<ip address>",			*IP address for the backend (required, except for DSR)* "port": "<number>",				*Backend port to redirect the connections* "weight": "<number>",				*Weight of the backend (1 by default)* "priority": "<number>",				*Priority availability for the backend > 0 (1 by default)* "mark": "<hexadecimal mark>",			*Set mark mask for the backend (none by default)*
+	"ether-addr": "<mac address>",			*Physical address of the backend (only required for DSR)* "ip-addr": "<ip address>",			*IP address for the backend (required, except for DSR)* "port": "<number>",				*Backend port to redirect the connections* "source-addr": "<ip address>",			*Source IP address for a certain backend instead of masquerading or virtual service source address*
+	"weight": "<number>",				*Weight of the backend (1 by default)* "priority": "<number>",				*Priority availability for the backend > 0 (1 by default)* "mark": "<hexadecimal mark>",			*Set mark mask for the backend (none by default)*